 For the record, “La Fortuna” means “The Fortune” because it is located on flat and fertile land compared to the rugged and mountainous terrain surrounding the volcano.
 The story has it that the city was renamed after the eruption of 1968 because the disaster spared it… It’s a nice legend!

 We pick up our room, a meal in a SODA, and get started on our exploration of the surroundings.

 Of course, there are many activities available.
-Hiking in the forest, accompanied or not, to discover the fauna and flora and for the more adventurous rafting or canyoning.
-You can learn all about coffee or chocolate as well, but the main attraction of the region are the natural hot springs created by the still active volcano.
+Hiking in the forest, accompanied or not, to discover the fauna and flora and the more adventurous rafting or canyoning.
+You can learn all about coffee or chocolate as well, but the region’s main attraction is the natural hot springs created by the still-active volcano.

 Our plan for the weekend:

 - La Fortuna waterfall and ascent of Cerro Chato